gtech-mulearn/IEEE-LAUNCHPAD/profiles/akshaytmanoj@mulearn.md

 ### My Projects

-I am currently in second year and thus has not done any projects.

 | Name                | Description                                                               | Hosted Link                              | Repo Link                                                      |
 |---------------------|---------------------------------------------------------------------------|------------------------------------------|----------------------------------------------------------------|
 | **ACADEMIND**  | An AI model which generates the questions and also grades the inputs                                         | [Hosted Link 1](http://127.0.0.1:5000)    | [Repo Link 1](https://github.com/404-Debuggable/IUIT-Project)             |